project-ocre/getting-started/README.md

 **Note:** Additional documentation and a step-by-step guide for working with dev containers can be found [here](https://code.visualstudio.com/docs/remote/containers-tutorial).

-## Sample Structure

-Each sample project in this repository consists of the following components:

-1. **Application source file** (in C): Contains the main logic of the sample application.
-2. **CMakeLists.txt**: Specifies how to build the project using CMake.
-3. **Container manifest file**: Defines the container configuration and runtime settings.
-4. **Build configuration file**: Contains specific build settings for the Ocre toolchain.

 ## Building and Running Samples

 1. To build a sample, simply navigate to the desired sample and run the following